kothihaaung/FlipCards/README.md

 ## 🎨 Designed for Learners

 FlipCards combines minimalism with interactivity.
-Every element — from the flashcards color to the rounded card edges — is crafted to create a calm and motivating study atmosphere.
+Every element — from the flashcard colors to the rounded card edges — is crafted to create a calm and motivating study atmosphere.

 ---